jrtokyo1992/Statistics/README.md

 # Statistics

-This repository contains some of my notes on topic in statistics (Bayesian estimation, EM algorithm, etc.)
+This repository stores some of my notes on topics in statistics (Bayesian estimation, EM algorithm, etc.)